wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 ## Plotting

 Alright, now let's have a look at our output!
-Above you got a sneak peek of how the plot would look like, but now you’ll generate them on your own!
+Above you got a sneak peek of how the plot would look, but now you’ll generate the plots on your own!

 Thanks to the fact that we provided Monocle3 with annotated data, we can now color the cells by any attribute that was in the cell metadata file!
-So, similarly to the previous tutorial, we’ll color them by cell type, genotype, batch and sex.
-At least for now.
+Similarly to the previous tutorial, we’ll color them by cell type, genotype, batch and sex.
+At least for now...

 > ### {% icon hands_on %} Hands-on: Plotting
 >
 > 1. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in RDS format"*: output of **Monocle3 reduceDim** {% icon tool %}
 >    - *"The cell attribute (e.g. the column of pData(cds)) to map to each cell's color, or one of {cluster, partition, pseudotime}."*: `cell_type`
+>    - *"If set, display the cell group names directly on the plot.
+Otherwise include a color legend on the side of the plot."*: {% icon history-share %} `No`
 > 2. Rename {% icon galaxy-pencil %} the output: `Cell type plot`
 >
 > 3. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters: